The Perfect Oatmeal Raisin Cookies

 How to toast walnuts: In a small, dry frying pan turn the heat to medium and stir the walnuts for about 1-2 minutes or until dark brown but not burned.
 Let cool and chop, set aside.

 Butter- The real deal, no margarine please.
-Unsalted or salted is okay, if you are using salted just reduce the added salt to taste as needed.
+Unsalted or salted is okay, if you are using salted, you can reduce the added salt to taste as needed.
 I personally never reduce the salt because there are so many sweet components that everything seems to balance out in the end.

-I like to make my own brown sugar using Blackstrap Molasses, see how here.
+I like to make my own Blackstrap Molasses Brown Sugar, see how here.

 Baking Soda